vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 How do the requirements derived from the above questions affect your solution?

 ??? info "Solution"
-    1.	update the SQLi condition named filterSQLi with 2 additional filters
+    1.	update the **SQL injection** condition named filterSQLi with 2 additional filters
         1. <s>query_string, url decode</s> _You should have created this filter in <a href="./#console-walkthrough-creating-a-condition-and-rule">the walk through</a>_
         2. body, html decode
         3. header, cookie, url decode
     2.  create SQLi rule named matchSQLi
     	1. type regular
         2. does match SQLi condition: filterSQLi
-    3.	create XSS condition named filterXSS with 4 filters
+    3.	create **Cross-site scripting** condition named filterXSS with 4 filters
         1. query_string, url decode
         2. body, html decode
         3. body, url decode
         4. header, cookie, url decode
-    4.	create string match condition named filterXSSPathException with 1 filter
+    4.	create a **String and regex matching** _String match_ type condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule._
 	    1. uri, starts with, no transform, _/reportBuilder/Editor.aspx_
-    5.	create XSS rule named matchXSS
+    5.	create a rule named matchXSS
         1. type regular
         2. does match XSS condition: filterXSS
         3. does not match string match condition: filterXSSPathException